Thank you for subscribing

 Installing CCTV cameras is one of the ways a small business can try to deter thieves.
 Image: Getty

-Retail store theft increases in Victoria
+Retail crime and store theft increases in Victoria

 Neighbourhood Watch says there are some simple, effective measures small businesses can take to help protect themselves and deter thieves, such as keeping things locked up, installing security cameras, and getting to know your business neighbours.